-3.4 Any changes to the Pay Policy Statement need to be approved by Full Council and then the revised statement must be published on the Council's website from 1 April 2014.

-4 RISK ASSESSMENT

-- 4.1 The approval of this report may have the following implications: - Resources: No financial implications. - Technical, Environmental and Legal: Failure to comply with the requirements of the Act could result in sanctions. - Political: There are no political implications. - Reputation: Failure to comply could result in negative publicity and potentially on a national scale.
+- Details of the lowest paid posts within the Council. - Employer's Pension Contribution details. - Termination of employment payments. - 3.3 We are currently awaiting clarification of the new pension contribution rates for 2015/16, at Section 12.1 of the Policy.
+So these will be updated as soon as the information is received. - 3.4 Any changes to the Pay Policy Statement need to be approved by Full Council and then the revised statement must be published on the Council's website from 1 April 2015. - 4.
+RISK ASSESSMENT - 4.1 The approval of this report may have the following implications: - Resources: no financial implications. - Technical, Environmental and Legal: failure to comply with the requirements of the Act could result in sanctions. - Political: there are no political implications. - Reputation: failure to comply could result in negative publicity and potentially on a national scale.

-5 RECOMMENDED THAT COMMITTEE
+5. RECOMMENDED THAT COMMITTEE

-5.1 Receive the report.

-5.2 Recommend the revised Pay Policy Statement for 2014/2015 for approval by Full Council at its meeting on 4 March 2014.
+- 5.1 Receive the report. - 5.2 Submit the revised Pay Policy Statement for 2015/16 for approval by Full Council at its meeting on 3 March 2015.